boscho87/changelog-checker/README.md

 #### Version Brackets

-- Are the Verson numbers in Brackets?
+- Are the Version numbers in Brackets?
 If not > Error
 - Fix > yes

 #### Ascending Versioning